-In the United States today, the predominant route of infection with HIV in children is perinatal (from an infected pregnant woman to her fetus or infant) [45].
-However, most women with HIV who give birth do not transmit HIV to their infants.
-In 2019, only 84 children younger than 13 years of age were diagnosed with HIV; less than 1% were perinatally infected [45].
+In the United States today, the predominant route of infection with HIV in children is perinatal (from an infected pregnant woman to her fetus or infant) [83].
+Thus, the epidemic in children is closely linked to the epidemic in women.